delvtech/frontend-monorepo/docs/New-Packages.md

 `@elementfi/eslint-config` must be the last extended configuration.
 This configuration extends `eslint-plugin-prettier`, which then must be the last extended configuration in order to function correctly.
 See [this link](https://github.com/prettier/eslint-plugin-prettier#recommended-configuration) for more information.

-Also add a `.prettierrc.js` file needs to be added to the root of the new-package to wrap up linting.
+Also a `.prettierrc.js` file needs to be added to the root of the new-package to wrap up linting.
 We'll want to extend the base configurations, like so:

 ```javascript
   module.exports = {